-\paragraph{Backbone Type of the Image-view Encoder} As listed in Tab.~\ref{tab:nus-val}, when changing the backbone type of the image-view encoder from ResNet-R50 \cite{ResNet} into SwinTransformer-Tiny \cite{SwinTransformer}, the gains are 0.8\% mAP and 1.2\% NDS (\emph{i.e.}, BEVDet-R50 with 28.6\% mAP and 37.2\% NDS \emph{v.s.} BEVDet-STTiny with 29.4\% mAP and 38.4\% NDS).
-BEVDet-R50 is particularly stronger in predicting the targets' attributes, while BEVDet-STTiny has superior performance in predicting the target's translation, orientation, and velocity.
-With respect to BEVDet-R101, the gains are merely 0.2\% mAP and 0.2\% NDS on BEVDet-R50 when a small input size of 704$\times$256 is adopted.
-However, the gains are 1.3\% mAP and 0.8\% NDS when a larger input size of 1056$\times$384 is applied.
-This indicates that a larger receptive field plays an important role in scaling up the input size.
+We study the effect of backbone type in the image-view encoder by constructing 3 derivatives of BEVDet with different structures in Tab.~\ref{tab:bevdet-architecture}.
+They are all constructed under the principle of containing a similar amount of parameters.
+As listed in Tab.~\ref{tab:abl-btie}, two input resolutions are adopted.
+When changing the backbone type of the image-view encoder from ResNet-R50 \cite{ResNet} into SwinTransformer-Tiny \cite{SwinTransformer} with a low input resolution of 704$\times$256, the gains are +1.4\% mAP and +1.3\% NDS (\emph{i.e.}, BEVDet-R50 with 29.8\% mAP and 37.9\% NDS \emph{v.s.} BEVDet-Tiny with 31.2\% mAP and 39.2\% NDS).
+BEVDet-R50 is particularly stronger in predicting the targets' velocity, while BEVDet-Tiny has superior performance in predicting the target's translation and orientation.
+With respect to BEVDet-R101, the gains are merely +0.4\% mAP and +0.2\% NDS on BEVDet-R50 when a small input size of 704$\times$256 is adopted.
+However, the gains are +1.2\% mAP and +0.7\% NDS when a larger input size of 1056$\times$384 is applied.
+We conjecture that a larger receptive field plays an important role in scaling up the input size.

-\paragraph{Learning Rate Policy} We merely test two kinds of learning rate policies: step and cyclic \cite{Second}.
-As listed in Tab.~\ref{tab:lrp}, step policy works better than cyclic when ResNet-50 is adopted as the backbone of the image-view encoder.
-However, with respect to the SwinTransformer-Tiny backbone, the cyclic policy is better.